-- Obtain MesaXRAM.mu, MesaBLTLreal.mu, and MesabROM.mu from the dump file [Ivy]<XMesa>System>XMesaMu.dm.
-The first tow files are the actual microcode, the third contains the definitions for all registers and other symbols used by the Mesa emulator. - 2) Prepare a source file, Driver.mu, of the following form:
+- Obtain MesaXRAM.mu and MesabROM.mu from the dump file [Ivy]<XMesa>System>XMesaMu.dm.
+The former is the actual microcode, the latter contains the definitions for all registers and other symbols used by the Mesa emulator. - 2) Prepare a source file, Driver.mu, of the following form:

-#AltoConsts23.mu; standard Alto definitions ; Sufficient pre-definitions m ; reserve locations 0-17 inclu #MesaXRAM.mu; #MesaBLTLreal.mu; #UserMicrocode.mu; includes MesabROM internally full implementation of BLTL user microcode source
+#AltoConsts23.mu; standard Alto definitions

+; Sufficient pre-definitions should be inserted here to

+; reserve locations 0-17 inclusive.

+#MesaXRAM.mu; includes MesabROM internally

+#UserMicrocode.mu; user microcode source
-3) Assemble Driver.mu with MU, obtaining Driver.mb.

-4) Use the PackMU subsystem to convert Driver.mb to Driver.br.
+- 3) Assemble Driver.mu with MU, obtaining Driver.mb. - 4) Use the PackMU subsystem to convert Driver.mb to Driver.br.